 Mention ways which you can bring in money to the company.
 This goes with appealing to peoples self-interest when asking for favours.
 Once you become part of the solution, they won’t let you go.

 Don’t tell them what they can do for you; instead, tell them ways in which you can solve their problems or at least how you can generate revenue for them.
-You are not a cost; you should be able to bring 10x more returns than what they pay you.
+You are not a liability; you should be able to bring 10x more returns than what they pay you.

-Be Confident and Composed
+Be confident and composed

 It is easier said than done for some of us, but don’t let the intimidating look of your interviewers scare you.
 I’ll tell you a secret.
 They are also humans; they have fears and breathe the same oxygen like us.